-A training cue you’ll often hear is “Squeeze your glutes”, but did someone explain to you why you should do so?
-Because if no one did, you probably won’t be doing it, when you understand the why, it’s more likely you’ll do it.
+A training cue you’ll often hear is “Squeeze your glutes” but did anyone explain to you why you should squeeze them?
+If no one did, you probably won’t be doing it.
+When you understand the why, it’s more likely you’ll do it.

 FYI: the glutes/gluteals are three muscles and we’re going to focus on the main hip extensor, the gluteus maximus.

-Without getting into too much details, the gluteus maximus is connected to your pelvis around the the base of the spine, the other part is connected to the upper femur.
-That connection is not just some dime sized area, it’s larger than that.
+Without getting into too many details, the gluteus maximus is connected to your pelvis around the base of the spine, the other part is connected to the upper femur.
+That connection is not just some dime-sized area, it’s much larger than that.

 The pelvis consists of your Sacrum, Illium, Ischium and Pubic bone these last three form your hip bones.
 Your hips connect you upper-body to your lower-body, the femur and other parts of your legs.

-Your pelvis tilts back and forth on top of your femur, together they’re hip joints.
+Your pelvis hinges back and forth on top of your femur, together they’re hip joints.
 Your spine is connected to your sacrum (part of your pelvis).
-We’re going to be focussing on three things, namely your spine, pelvis and femurs.
+We’re going to be focussing on three things, namely your spine, pelvis, and femurs.

-Lets approach this from the incorrect point of view first.
-When asking a beginner to squat deep, they’ll most likely create range by tilting the pelvis forward and creating forward flexion (leaning excessively forward), they think/feel that bringing the shoulders/head lower to the ground is creating range, it’s not, not correctly anyway.
+Let’s approach this from the incorrect point of view first.
+When asking a beginner to squat deep, they’ll most likely create a range by hinging the pelvis forward and creating forward flexion (leaning excessively forward), they think/feel that bringing the shoulders/head lower to the ground is creating a range, it’s not, not correctly anyway.
 This commonly goes paired with the hips not breaking past the knee line.

 This is usually due to one of the following:

 This excessive forward flexion is not a position which was intended for the squat movement.
-To get out of this position beginners will use their lower-back to come upright, the back muscles are much weaker and not conditioned for this type of movement from those angles, hence they’ll be complaining to you.
-The incorrect way to come out of that position is by using your back muscles and let the glutes follow rather than lead, while the proper way is to SQUEEZE YOUR GLUTES (Gluteus Maximus) and pull the pelvis upright letting the spine follow.
-Your back muscles and abdominals should just be creating a tight compression around the spine to stay firm on the pelvis.
+To get out of this position, beginners will use their lower-back to come upright, the back muscles are much weaker and not conditioned for this type of movement from those angles, hence they’ll be complaining to you.
+The incorrect way to come out of that position is by using your back muscles and let the glutes follow rather than lead, while the proper way is to SQUEEZE YOUR GLUTES (Gluteus Maximus) and pull the pelvis upright, letting the spine follow along.
+Your back muscles and abdominals should just be creating a tight compression around the spine to stay firm and rigid on the pelvis.

 Below is a video I created especially for this article, free access to all registered and logged in Cavemantraining members, not a free member yet?
 Sign up through one of the buttons below.

-Squeeze to contract your bum muscles, squeeze to tilt your pelvis upright, squeeze to let your buttocks do the work and not your lower-back.
+Squeeze to contract your bum muscles, squeeze to pull your pelvis upright, squeeze to let your buttocks do the work and not your lower back.
 This is WHY!